Dragonborne Flame Runner

 Traits

-• Illuminating Presence: The Flame Runner emits a soft glow, providing dim light in a 10-foot radius.
+• Illuminating Presence: Emits dim light in a 10-foot radius.

-• Trail of Embers: While moving, the Flame Runner leaves a trail of harmless sparks that provide dim light in a 5-foot-wide path.
+• Trail of Embers: While moving, leaves a trail of harmless sparks providing dim light in a 5-foot-wide path.

-• Sure-Footed: The Flame Runner has advantage on Strength and Dexterity saving throws against effects that would knock it prone.
+• Sure-Footed: Advantage on Strength and Dexterity saving throws against effects that would knock it prone.

-• Non Scale Riders: Any non scale based rider suffers disadvantage to any physical based checks while the mount is moving.
+• Non-Scale Riders: Any non-scale-based rider suffers disadvantage on physical checks while the mount is moving at speed.

 Actions